Initially published 11th of June 2019 Updated 29th of December 2022

 - Hire a dedicated team of developers,

-- Hire developers who would become an extension to your in-house team.
+- Hire developers who would become an extension of your in-house team.

-At Sunscrapers, we have a lot of experience in collaborating with offshore clients.
-Over the years, we’ve learned that for offshore outsourcing relationships to work, we need to have well-defined and structured processes and practices.
+At Sunscrapers, we have a lot of experience collaborating with offshore clients on software development projects.
+Over the years, we’ve learned that for offshore relationships to work, we must have well-defined and structured processes and practices.

-Here are some of the things that guarantee smooth outsourcing cooperation even if the development team is located far away.
+Some things guarantee smooth outsourcing cooperation even if the offshore team is located in the most remote foreign countries.

-Setting clear, actionable goals for the offshore development team is critical to the successful delivery of your project.
-Without well-defined objectives, developers might not know what they need to do exactly and, as a result, feel unsupported and lose their productivity.
-And all of that translates into higher project risk and less profits for your company.
+Setting clear, actionable plans for the offshore team is critical to successfully delivering your software project.
+With well-defined objectives, developers might know precisely what they need to do and, as a result, feel supported and maintain their productivity.
+And all of that translates into higher project risk and fewer profits for your company.

-Remember that remote workers don’t have the insight and access to your business.
-You need to provide guidance and remember that even if these developers are experienced, they still need to know what your core business values are and how the project will help you reach them.
+Remember that remote software developers don’t have the insight and access to your business.
+You need to provide guidance and remember that even if these developers are experienced, they still need to know your core business values and how the project will help you reach them.

 How to set objectives?
 Use the SMART system: